paritytech/research/docs/Polkadot/security/keys/1-accounts-more.md

 ## Schnorr signatures

 Despite Schnorr signatures satisfying the [Bitcoin Schnorr wishlist](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki) and performing well on highly secure curves such as Ed25519 and secp256k1, this wishlist arguably overstates the capabilities of Schnorr-based multi-signatures.
-In practice, these schemes typically require three round trips, which, while suitable for industrial applications, introduces additional complexity and latency.
+In practice, these schemes typically require three round trips, which, while suitable for industrial applications, introduce additional complexity and latency.

 An alternative scheme, call mBCJ, described on pages 21-22 of this [paper](https://eprint.iacr.org/2018/417.pdf), offers a two-round multi-signature protocol.
 That said, a delinearized variant of mBCJ is required for account-based systems, as discussed in this [GitHub issue](https://github.com/w3f/schnorrkel/issues/15).
 It is also important to note that mBCJ is not a true Schnorr signature scheme, as it uses a different verification model and structural assumptions.